† Chris Heesakkers and Nathalie Smit

 Pieter de Frans, or Petrus Francius, was born in Amsterdam on 19 August 1645.
-He was the son of the Amsterdam wine buyers Jacob de Frans and Margarita Wachters.
-He studied at the Latin School in Amsterdam and matriculated at Leiden University in 1662 before moving to Angers to complete his doctorate in law.
+The son of Amsterdam wine buyers Jacob de Frans and Margarita Wachters, he studied at the Latin School in Amsterdam and matriculated at Leiden University in 1662, before moving to Angers in France to complete his doctorate in law.
 De Frans struggled in Angers, however, homesick for the country of his birth, and following the successful defence of his dissertation he returned to Amsterdam in 1671.

-De Frans did not marry; he died single and childless in Amsterdam on 19 August 1704.
+De Frans did not marry; he died childless in Amsterdam on 19 August 1704.

 Partners and Additional Contributors

 This catalogue is based on an unpublished inventory of De Frans’s letters compiled by Chris Heesakkers.
 It was digitized and translated into English, together with Heesakkers’s notes on the contents, by Nathalie Smit during her research internship in the Sharing Knowledge in Literary and Learned Networks (SKILLNET) project (project no. 724972), funded by the European Research Council, under the direction of Dr Dirk van Miert.
 The introductory text was written by Nathalie Smit.